WapWapG/PacOS/README.md

 Guys, if your pc on uefi and dont have csm module my os dont work on your pc.
 I am now write only bios version.

-On last update i add img of PacOS so you cam load it to usb-flash.
+On last update i add img of PacOS so you can load it to usb-flash.
 # What i am doing now?
 I am make core.asm, cant say anything other
 # Info